cover of book Ideals, Varieties, and Algorithms

 Click here for the web page for our book Using Algebraic Geometry.
 This book is an introduction to Gröbner bases and resultants, which are two of the main tools used in computational algebraic geometry and commutative algebra.
 It also discusses local methods and syzygies, and gives applications to integer programming, polynomial splines and algebraic coding theory.
 The second edition was published by Springer in the summer of 2005.
 It is available in both hardcover and paperback.

-Contacting Springer-Verlag
+Contacting Springer

 Contacting the Authors